peteroupc/peteroupc.github.io/graphics.md

 >     | 640 &times; 360 | 9600 | 28800 | 256 &times; 256 | 256 &times; 256 | 900 |
 >     | 640 &times; 400 | 10666 | 32000 | 256 &times; 256 | 256 &times; 256 | 1000 |
 >
+> 2. For the screen resolution 640 &times; 480, the maximum number of primitives per second is 768,000.
+>
-> 2. The following is one way to implement the 3-D portion of this specification:
+> 3. The following is one way to implement the 3-D portion of this specification:
 >
 >     - Game screen resolution: 512 &times; 384.
 >     - Triangles per frame: up to 5000.